-- MTH 375 Synthesizer/Computer Applications (2, OD) Introduction to electronic musical aesthetics, synthesis, and MIDI techniques.
+MTH 375 Synthesizer/Computer Applications

+Introduction to electronic musical aesthetics, synthesis, and MIDI techniques.
 Hands-on composition projects utilizing computers and synthesizers.
-Prerequisite: MTH 367. - MTH 469, 470, 471, 472 Advanced Composition (2, 2, OD) Advanced writing in the larger forms and media.
-Public performance expected.
-Prerequisites: MTH 367 and MTH 368.
+Prerequisite: MTH 367.

+Applied music

-Applied music Information on the numbering system, credit assignment, and graduation requirements in applied music for BMus majors is contained in the Music Student Handbook.
+Information on the numbering system, credit assignment, and graduation requirements in applied music for BMus majors is contained in the Music Student Handbook.

 The following descriptions of technique and repertoire are representative, indicating general outlines for study which may be adjusted to meet the needs of each student.
 Only listings for the first year are given, as follows: Level 230- is for first year music education majors, 240- for first year performance majors.
 Repertoire for Level 220- represents prerequisite attainment for entrance into the major.
 Any deficiencies must be made up in the first year of study.
 Representative repertoire for the remaining levels is outlined in the Music Student Handbook.